The Cosm Project

 For the Researcher: Researchers with the CS-SDK can recruit volunteers and gather huge pools of computing resources to run their projects on.
 Studies can be done in a fraction of the time, theories can be proven or disproved, and since it takes hours instead of weeks, the next big development is that much closer.
 Cosm and the APIs will handle all the issues of distributed computing, and the researcher can focus fully on the science.

 For the Business: A business gets the same advantages as everyone else, plus some of the tools like the distributed file system are very useful for operations.
-Businesses can also use the global pool provided they are willing to play well with others and share the results.
+Businesses can also use the global compute pool provided they are willing to play well with others and share the results.
+Cosm ID provides many advantages for identity, security, tracking, logistics, and more.
+Cosm File has many advantages for content distribution.

 How can you get involved?